TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 - Enable non-spherical mask: **YES**
 - High-pass filter: **400**

-An example how to run the script:
+An example of how to run the script:

 ```python
 python batch_pytom.py \